michael-sumner/go-make-things/content/notes/ditching-cable.md

 But this is still my first stop for stuff not available on Netflix, Disney, or Hulu.

 Prime membership is $12 a month, but if you buy the year up front for $119, it's only $10 a month.
 It's also gets you free 2-day shipping on all your Amazon orders.

+### Discovery+

+If you love channels like the Food Network, HGTV, TLC, the History Channel, and, of course, Discovery Channel, then you'll enjoy [Discovery+](https://www.discoveryplus.com/).

+This new service is just $5 a month, or $7 for the ad-free plan.
+The channels it features were previously only available through other more expensive options, so this is a great deal for cooking and home decor fans.

+### Hulu

+[Hulu](http://www.hulu.com) used to be where I watched most of my current-run TV shows from the major networks.
+They occasionally have some newer movies and good original programming.

+Hulu used to be my favorite streaming option, but over the last year or two, I've found that I hardly use it at all.

+Plans start at $7 a month ad supported, but the ad-free plan at $12 a month is *so* worth it if you decide to subscribe.

 ### YouTube